Port Adelaide Football Club: China partnership

 On 14 April 2016, Port Adelaide announced it had struck a three-year multimillion-dollar partnership with leading Chinese property developer Shanghai Cred, where Port Adelaide would take primary responsibility for developing Australian rules football in China.
 This involved the club holding annual training camps and providing sponsorship in China, as well as producing AFL programs and broadcasting games in the country via China Central Television and other networks.
 The same day, it was revealed by then Prime Minister Malcolm Turnbull that Port Adelaide had an intention to play an in-season AFL match in China.
 As part of the partnership, Port Adelaide also agreed to annually run an Australian rules football program in over 20 Chinese schools, culminating in a football carnival the same week the AFL premiership match is held in Shanghai.

 The first AFL game played for premiership points was played in May 2017 between the Gold Coast Suns and Port Adelaide.
 In October 2018, the AFL announced St Kilda would be taking over from the Gold Coast Suns in the China fixture, with Gold Coast citing guernsey disagreements as a reason for exiting the deal.
 In 2019, 4.01 million people watched the match between Port Adelaide and St Kilda.
 Due to the COVID-19 pandemic, the match was not played in the 2020 or 2021 AFL seasons.
+The contract between Shanghai Cred and Port Adelaide expired in 2023.

 In film

-The club celebrated 150 years in 2020, and in that year the documentary film This Is Port Adelaide premiered at the Adelaide Film Festival.
-The film was made by Adelaide director Nicole Miller, who had directed the TV series The AFL Show, which explained the sport to a Chinese audience.
-Miller was mentored by Justin Kurzel.
-The film was co-produced by Miller, James Moody, and Paul Ryan, cinematography was by Isaac Walgos and it was edited by Matt Gierke.
+To celebrate the club's 150th anniversary in 2020, Port Adelaide collaborated with 57 Films to produce a documentary about the history of the club.
+The documentary film, titled This Is Port Adelaide, was created by Adelaide director Nicole Miller, known for her work on TV series The AFL Show, which explained the sport to a Chinese audience.
+The film was co-produced by Miller, James Moody, and Paul Ryan, with cinematography by Isaac Walgos and editing by Matt Gierke.
 Benjamin Speed composed the film score.

-After being released in cinemas in February 2021, the film was released on Stan on 4 June 2021.
+Initially slated for a November 2020 release as part of the Adelaide Film Festival, the film's premiere of the film was delayed until February 2021 due to the COVID-19 pandemic.
+Following a national cinema release in April 2021, the film was released on Stan on 4 June 2021.

+Club achievements

+Port Adelaide is one of the most successful clubs in senior level football, having won a combined 37 senior premierships across both the AFL and SANFL competitions.
+The club won its first premiership in 1884, while its thirty-seventh and most recent senior level premiership was in 2004.

+The club has seen two sustained periods of success during its existence.
+The first came under the leadership of Fos Williams, who coached the club to 9 senior premierships, including five consecutive premierships.
+The second came under John Cahill, who coached the club to an equal-record 10 senior premierships in the SANFL.

+The club has won a record four Championship of Australia titles, and won the Stanley H. Lewis trophy 12 times, second to only Norwood (14).